van-8/HarmonyEarth/_build/html/_sources/body.md

-# How the Brain Works is a selection from the corpus.
+# How the Brain Works
+A selection from the corpus.
+Will continue to evolve.

 This consensus will constantly evolve.